 Defendant argues that the depositions Ms. Giuffre seeks to take are somehow "duplicative" of each other.
 Even a quick reading of the Defendant's pleading makes clear this is untrue.
 Defendant repeatedly gives her own narrow view of what existing witnesses have said.
 For example, Defendant argues that "did not corroborate that [Ms. Giuffre] is telling the truth."
 Defendant's Response at 5.
-Defendant's characterization is untrue.
-But, as the mere fact of this dispute confirms, this case is going to be hotly contested and the weight of the evidence on each side is going to be vitally important.
+Defendant's characterization is untrue.3 But, as the mere fact of this dispute confirms, this case is going to be hotly contested and the weight of the evidence on each side is going to be vitally important.
 The Court is well aware of many other civil cases where the parties have taken far more than ten depositions by mutual agreement.
 Defendant's refusal to agree to a few more depositions here is simply an effort to keep all the relevant facts from being developed.

 Since Ms. Giuffre filed her initial motion seeking seven additional deposition, she has worked diligently to try to streamline the necessary depositions and has discovered new information concerning witnesses and their knowledge of the claims in this case.
-Accordingly, Ms. Giuffre currently brings before this Court a significantly shorter list of witnesses she needs to depose to prove her claim, with some alterations.
+Accordingly, Ms. Giuffre currently brings before this Court a significantly shorter list4 of witnesses she needs to depose to prove her claim, with some alterations.
 To be clear, Ms. Giuffre has narrowed her request and is now only seeking an additional three depositions from the Court as follows:

-For descriptions concerning the depositions already taken (Defendant;

-; and Mr. Rizzo), and those yet to be taken (Mr. Epstein;

-, Ms. Giuffre references and incorporates her descriptions in the moving brief.
-The only remaining witness is

-.
-His deposition is necessary for the following reason:

-It is depositions like this - verifying Ms. Giuffre's account of being recruited by Defendant for sex with Epstein - that Defendant is trying avoid.
-However, multiple other witnesses have testimony that supports Ms. Giuffre's claims, in different and various ways, and Ms. Giuffre needs that testimony to prove her defamation claim against Defendant.
+For descriptions concerning the depositions already taken (Defendant; ; and Mr. Rizzo), and those yet to be taken (Mr. Epstein; ), Ms. Giuffre references and incorporates her descriptions in the moving brief.
+The only remaining witness is .
+His deposition is necessary for the following reason: • , Ms. Maxwell in her deposition raised M Giuffre's comments about as one of the "obvious lies" to which she was referring in her public statement that formed the basis of this suit.
+Apart from the , depositions like this - verifying Ms. Giuffre's account of being recruited by Defendant for sewith Epstein - that Defendant is trying avoid.
+However, multiple other witnesses have testing that supports Ms. Giuffre's claims, in different and various ways, and Ms. Giuffre needs that nony testimony to prove her defamation claim against Defendant.

-Ms. Giuffre is no longer seeking the deposition testimony of
+4 Ms. Giuffre is no longer seeking the deposition testimony of Emmy Taylor,